-Lime curd is a great tasting variation of the traditional lemon curd.
-This lime curd is creamy, thick, and tart; and it tastes like you're eating an actual lime.
-And the best part - it takes less than 30 minutes to make.
+Lime curd is a great-tasting variation of the traditional lemon curd.
+Made with fresh-squeezed lime juice and lime zest this lime curd recipe is creamy, thick, and tart.
+With just 5 ingredients and less than 30 minutes of hands-on time, it's an easy and delicious dessert to make.
 See the list at the end of this post for links to the other fruit curd recipes.

 Jump to: